Generic Name and Formulations:

 Give by SC inj in the abdomen, thigh, or upper arm on the same day each week without regard to meals.
 Rotate inj sites (esp. when concomitant insulin).
 Initiate at 30mg once weekly; may increase to 50mg once weekly if inadequate response.
-Renal impairment: caution with initiating or escalating doses.
+Renal impairment and/or in those with severe GI symptoms: caution with initiating or escalating doses.

 <18yrs: not established.

 History (personal or family) of medullary thyroid carcinoma (MTC).
 Multiple endocrine neoplasia syndrome type 2 (MEN 2).

 Risk of thyroid C-cell tumors, including MTC; inform patients of risks and symptoms.
 Monitor for pancreatitis; discontinue if suspected; do not restart if confirmed.
 History of pancreatitis; consider other antidiabetic therapies.
 Renal impairment and/or in those with severe GI symptoms: risk of dehydration; avoid fluid depletion.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.